flight2044/image-provider/README.md

 # image-provider
 Provides scaled images
-- The services takes image name as input and optional width and height parameters.
+- The services takes the following parameters:

+     image name - the name of the image width - width of the image
+	 height - height of the image